-Boulder Long Term Disability Claims Lawyers
+Boulder Long Term Disability Claims Lawyer

 One form of protection against financial disaster is long-term disability insurance.
 If the insurance is provided in connection with employment, claims are governed by federal legislation known as ERISA, unless your employer is a governmental entity.
 Originally conceived in the mid-1970s to prevent irregularities in the investment of pension and benefit funds, ERISA has become a serious impediment to fair treatment of disabled persons who depend on private insurance to replace their income.
 Early involvement of a lawyer is crucial.

-Boulder ERISA Attorneys
+Boulder ERISA Attorney

 Helping You Navigate the Long-Term Disability and ERISA Claims Process